PaloAltoNetworks/prismacloud-api-python/README.md

 Prisma Cloud utility scripts, and a Python SDK for Prisma Cloud APIs.

-Note: the execution of scripts has changed, to support moving them into a `scripts` directory.
+Note: the scripts have moved into the `scripts` directory.

-For example, from:
+On Windows, you may need to replace the `scripts/pc_lib` symlink with the actual `pc_lib` directory (or enable git symbolic links on Windows).

 ```
 pcs-toolbox # python3 pcs_configure.py --config_file ~/pc-settings.conf